Nintendo Entertainment System models: Sharp Nintendo Television

-In Japan, the TV was sold in two sizes; initially released as a 14-inch model for ¥93,000 MSRP on October 4, 1983, a 19-inch model was subsequently released on October 25 for ¥145,000 MSRP.
-The TV was also available in two colors: a black and red model, and a light silver and red model.
+The Sharp Nintendo Television is a CRT television with a built-in NES that was produced by Sharp under license from Nintendo.

+The unit was showcased at the Summer CES in 1987 with a release in the United States intended for later that year, but it was not released there until 1989 as the Game Television.
 When the TV was released in the U.S., only a black 19-inch model was made available at a retail price of $799; it was later sold for $437 at Kmart.